mbarbine/mlkem-fips203/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)
 [![Crates.io](https://img.shields.io/crates/v/ml-kem.svg)](https://crates.io/crates/ml-kem)

+### Description

-**Description**: Rust implementation of module-lattice key encapsulation mechanism (ML-KEM) as specified in FIPS 203.
+Rust implementation of module-lattice key encapsulation mechanism (ML-KEM) as specified in FIPS 203.
 Includes all parameters sets (MLKEM512, MLKEM768, MLKEM1024).

+### FIPS 203

-**FIPS 203**: NIST post-quantum cryptography standard finalized on Aug.
+NIST post-quantum cryptography standard finalized on Aug.
 13th, 202: https://csrc.nist.gov/pubs/fips/203/final

+### Disclaimer

-**Disclaimer**: This is not secure.
+This is not secure.
 It is not written in constant-time nor resistant to other side-channel attacks.
 This is intended for educational use and not for real-world applications.

+### Usage

-**Usage**: In the `src` directory,
+ In the `src` directory,

 `cargo build`